awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ## Modifying an Interface Endpoint<a name="modify-interface-endpoint"></a>

-You can modify an interface endpoint by changing the subnet in which the interface endpoint is located, and changing the security groups that are associated with the endpoint network interface\.
+You can modify an interface endpoint by changing the subnet in which the interface endpoint is located, changing the security groups that are associated with the endpoint network interface, and modifying the tags\.
 If you remove a subnet for the interface endpoint, the corresponding endpoint network interface in the subnet is deleted\.

 **To change the subnets for an interface endpoint**